blackwell-systems/platform-infrastructure/PROJECT_CREATION_GUIDE.md

-# Project Creation Guide: Platform Infrastructure Config System
+# Project Creation Guide: Dual-Mode Platform Infrastructure

 ## Overview

-This guide explains how to create new client projects using the platform infrastructure configuration system.
-The system supports a tier-based service model with 30 different stack variants across multiple deployment modes.
+This guide explains how to create new client projects using the revolutionary **dual-mode platform infrastructure**.
+The system provides flexible composition between any CMS and E-commerce provider, with two integration modes: **Direct** (simple webhooks) and **Event-Driven** (composition-ready).

+`★ Key Innovation ─────────────────────────────────────`
+• **Universal Composition**: Mix any CMS (Decap, Tina, Sanity, Contentful) with any E-commerce provider (Snipcart, Foxy, Shopify) seamlessly
+• **Dual-Mode Architecture**: Choose Direct mode for simplicity or Event-Driven for advanced composition capabilities
+• **Cost-Democratic**: Same architecture serves $65/month startups to $430/month enterprises through provider choice, not architectural complexity
+`─────────────────────────────────────────────────`

 ## 📋 Prerequisites